MakeSchool-Tutorials/Teleportation-Unity-VR/P09-Teleportation/content.md

 If you’d like a more difficult challenge, here are a few things to
 consider:

-Right now, our teleportation is a bit non-ideal.
+- Right now, our teleportation is a bit non-ideal.
 When we teleport onto a wall, we land facing an arbitrary direction -- you can see this if you have a Play Area on your reticle.
 This is because our method of specifying orientation was imprecise: we specified an up direction, but that still left us a degree of freedom, and so Unity snapped us to the default orientation for that up direction.
 Can you think of a sensible way to make the player land in a more expected orientation?

-Right now, you can actually walk through the walls if you teleport next to them and have enough play space to move around in the real world!
+- Right now, you can actually walk through the walls if you teleport next to them and have enough play space to move around in the real world!
 It would be ideal if the camera did something to let us know that we were outside of the game’s intended bounds.
 Can you think of something to resolve this issue?

+- You may have noticed that it was rather inconvenient to have to set properties on BOTH the TeleportationBeams once they had been added to both hands.
+It would be great if there were one central place where you could set both their properites to be identical.
+Can you think of a way to centralize the property-setting on the hands?

 And, of course, there’s always more cosmetic stuff to do ;p